MicrosoftLearning/dp-420-cosmos-db-dev/instructions/01-create-account.md

 ## Use the Data Explorer to create new items

-The Data Explorer also includes a suite of features to query, create, and manage items in an Azure Cosmos DB SQL API container.
+The Data Explorer also includes a suite of features to query, create, and manage items in an Azure Cosmos DB for NoSQL container.
 You will create two basic items using raw JSON in the Data Explorer.

 1. In the **Data Explorer** pane, expand the **cosmicworks** database node, expand the **products** container node, and then select **Items**.